St. Pete First has a rich history in our community.

 The east elevation, the other important facade fronts directly onto 3rd Street North, a busy downtown street.
 This facade is comprised of two sections; the nave (sanctuary) of the church and a four-story office wing.
 The sanctuary section of the is boldly articulated by a projecting semi-hexagonal bay.
 The office wing is crowned by a higher and more elaborate parapet.
 The asymmetry of the Sunday School wing contrasts with the rhythmic bays of the nave.
 However, the two are integrated by the strong vertical lines of the buttresses and the heavy string course at the first floor level.
 The two deeply recessed planes house the mechanical equipment at the north end of this elevation.

 All of the windows in the sanctuary are made of leaded stained glass, manufactured in 1926, by the George Hardy Payne Studios of Paterson, New Jersey.
 These windows are in the Tiffany style, which incorporates multiple layers of opalescent colored glass, often faceted, with the traditional painted and fired glass.
 The ten windows of the east and west walls of the sanctuary on the lower level depict major events in the life and passion of Christ.
 The large south wall window is a reproduction of Leonardo da Vinci's "The Last Supper."
+Click here for more information on our docent-led stained-glass window tours.

 The sanctuary is typical of the Gothic Revival style of design.
 It is laid out with pew seating facing the altar.
 Balconies form a "U" shaped ring around the upper portion of the nave facing the altar.
 The most impressive feature of the interior of the sanctuary is the amount of colored light flooding in through the Tiffany style glass windows.